 Superior updated their website in 2016 for a more user friendly design

 For example, at Superior Aluminum we were proud of the fantastic products we offered.
 The problem?
-The companies web presences didn’t give an accurate presentation of the company.
-We didn’t want to be Blockbuster, so the challenge that in 2015 was to replace the old school, hastily designed website that no longer made sense in a modern age.
+The company's web presences didn’t give an accurate presentation of who we are.
+We didn’t want to be Blockbuster, so the challenge in 2015 was to replace the old school, hastily designed website that no longer made sense in a modern age.
 The Superior team completely overhauled the customer experience online, added mobile functionality, and inserted valuable customer features.

-While certain aspects of the manufacturing industry will return to a sense of normalcy, some of the changes brought about by the pandemic of 2020 are here to stay.
-The web is a great tool for manufacturing industries, allowing companies to create tools such as the Superior get a railing quote or contact us tools.
+While certain aspects of the manufacturing industry will return to a sense of normalcy, some of the changes brought about by the Covid-19 pandemic are here to stay.
+The web is a great tool for the industry, allowing companies to create tools such as the Superior Get a Railing Quote or Contact Us features on our current site.
 Tools like these, and the overall connectivity of the web allow for more rapid connections between manufacturers and their current and future customers.
-Everybody wanted to be Blockbuster in the 90’s, but now everyone wants to be Netflix.
+Everybody wanted to be Blockbuster in the 90s, but now everyone wants to be Netflix.
 To do that, evolution needs to take place.

 Wait, I can easily get a railing price now?